 Sponsoring a Spouse Who Is Criminally Inadmissible to Canada

 Even if your spouse has a past criminal conviction, there may still be a path to reunite in Canada.
 Ayodele Law helps couples overcome criminal inadmissibility through rehabilitation, pardons, or humanitarian applications.
+Many couples contact us after searching for a spousal sponsorship lawyer near them who understands criminal inadmissibility and misrepresentation issues.

 Sponsoring a spouse, common-law partner, or conjugal partner who is inadmissible to Canada because of criminality or misrepresentation is possible.
 Criminal inadmissibility and misrepresentation can block family class sponsorship and permanent residence, but Canadian immigration law provides remedies in certain cases.
 A well-prepared spousal sponsorship application that clearly discloses the criminal history or explains the misrepresentation, and includes the correct supporting documents, gives the best chance of success.